 The balance on this reserve represents unrealised gains, net of losses, arising from the revaluation at fair value of financial assets classified as "available-for-sale", net of deferred taxation.
+The revaluation reserve amounted to nil (2009: nil).

 17. TRADE AND OTHER CREDITORS